 In this post, I will discuss 6 companies that are willing to pay you money for reading books.
 Along with that, I have also included 7 more companies that exactly don’t offer cash but instead, offer free books.

-If neither of them makes you intrigued, I have listed 3 other ways to take advantage of reading.
-Overall, I will be talking about 16 legit ways to make money from reading books.
+If neither of them makes you intrigued, I have also listed 3 additional ways to take advantage of your reading habit.
+So, without any further ado, let’s begin.

 How Does Reading Books Pays Money?

-For this, you should write a small review of your experiences like what all things you liked and dislike.
-This helps the author to know what people actually think about their book.
-Once everything is done, you get paid for this job.
+For this, you have to write a small review about your experience including the likes and dislikes.
+This helps the author to know what kind of opinion do the people hold about their book.

-- You’re assigned, or you can choose any book you like.
+- First, you’re assigned a book, or you can choose anyone you like.

-- The company checks your review & if it passes their standard, you can either get paid or keep the book with you as a gift.
+- The company checks your review & if it passes their standard, you will get paid or you can keep the book as a gift.